energysistem/manuals/42260-Tower3/en/10-mpfuntion.md

 ## Playback order

 Folders inside external memory devices are read in chronological order and all songs contained in these folders are read in alphabetical order.

-For example: if after copying two folders of music called ‘A’ and ‘B’, we can copy first folder ‘B’ and later folder ‘A’, so the first played song will be first song in alphabetical order of ‘B’ folder.

 Here is a diagram of the reading order: